 Students examine Australia's justice system and consider its appropriateness in determining criminal cases and resolving civil disputes.
 Students explore matters such as the rights available to an accused and to victims, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
-They discuss recent reforms from the past four years and apply legal reasoning and information to actual and/or hypothetical scenarios.

-UNIT 2: Sanctions, Remedies and Rights
+UNIT 2: Wrongs and rights